Q: Are there changes in the Medicare Part D prescription drug coverage for 2019?

 What happens to the donut hole under the Trump Administration?

 Congressional Republicans spent much of 2017 trying to repeal various parts of the ACA.
 House Republicans passed the American Health Care Act (H.R.1628) in May 2017, but it failed to pass in the Senate and was never enacted.
 The AHCA didn’t call for eliminated the ACA’s provisions that close the donut hole, but it would have repealed ACA Section 9008, which raises approximately $2.8 billion each year by taxing brand-name pharmaceuticals.
 So it would have cut one of the sources of funding that was used to expand seniors’ access to prescriptions.

 The AHCA didn’t pass, and most of the ACA remains intact as of 2018 (the only legislative changes have been the prospective repeal of the individual mandate penalty — effective in 2019 — and a delay of some of the ACA’s taxes, including the Cadillac tax).
-We don’t know whether there will be additional changes, although ACA repeal is no longer a primary focus for Republican lawmakers in 2018.
+We don’t know whether there will be additional changes, although ACA repeal was no longer a primary focus for Republican lawmakers in 2018.